Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 - Speed advantage only kicks in on Turbo tier (higher price)

-- Renewal rates are on the higher end of this list
+- Renewal rates are on the steeper end of this list

 6. GreenGeeks — Best for Eco-Conscious WordPress Users

 GreenGeeks offsets 300% of their energy use with renewable energy credits — meaning for every unit of power they consume, they put three units back into the green grid.
 If your brand or personal values align with sustainability, it's a genuinely unique differentiator.
-But here's the deal: they don't sacrifice performance for the planet badge, which is honestly more than I expected when I first looked at them.
+And here's the surprise: they don't sacrifice performance for the planet badge.

-GreenGeeks runs LiteSpeed servers with built-in caching, a free CDN, and automatic nightly backups.
-Performance is comparable to A2's non-Turbo plans, and the all-in-one feature set at the base price is impressive.
-They're one of the most underrated picks on this list — people skip them because "eco hosting" sounds niche, but the specs are legitimately competitive.
+After testing their platform, GreenGeeks runs LiteSpeed servers with built-in caching, a free CDN, and automatic nightly backups.
+Performance stacks up to A2's non-Turbo plans, and the all-in-one feature set at base price is impressive.
+They're one of the most underrated picks on this list — people skip them because "eco hosting" sounds niche, but the specs are genuinely competitive.

 Key Features: